sifive/block-pio-sifive/README.md

 cat rtl/pio/pio.sv | duh-import-verilog-ports pio.json5
 ```

-Now that we have port definitions we need to define port mappings for any bus
+Now that we have port definitions, we need to define port mappings for any bus
 interfaces that this block implements.
 The PIO block has an AXI4-Lite
-interface for controlling the `ODATA` `OENABLE` and `IDATA` registers.
+interface for controlling the `ODATA`, `OENABLE`, and `IDATA` registers.
 You can
-either define bus interfaces manually or use `duh-portinf` to infer canidate
+either define bus interfaces manually or use `duh-portinf` to infer candidate
 bus interfaces. `duh-portinf` requires us to supply specifications of the buses
 we want to infer port mappings for.
 We can use the default `duh-bus` included
 with our DUH install, since it contains a specification for AXI4-Lite.